 The Crimp Dies Don’t Just Squash the Terminal

 Cheaper tools often tend to squash the terminal into an oval shape.
-With the Pro-HST the terminal fists with less space between the crimp nest-walls of the crimp die and the jaws/dies are much wider.
+With the PRO-HST the terminal fits with less space between the crimp nest-walls and the jaws/dies are much wider for more contact in the crimp-band area.
 The jaws then come down and compress the terminals so it has a more 360 degree compression of the terminal rather than just a squish action.
-In testing the Pro-HST beats all my others heat shrink tools in terms of pull out strength, including comparisons against high end German tools that cost 4X as much.
+In testing, the PRO-HST beats all our others heat shrink tools in terms of pull out strength, including comparisons against high end German tools that cost 4X as much.

-The Pro-HST crimp tool is what I consider a professional-level tool for heat shrink crimp terminals.
+The PRO-HST crimp tool is what I consider a professional-level tool for heat shrink crimp terminals.
 While this tool is not inexpensive, it is made right here in the USA in small lot quantities.
-The pricing certainly reflects that it is US made and made in small quantities.
-I generally sell this tool to professionals and occasionally a very discriminating DIY.
+The pricing certainly reflects that it is US made, and made in small quantities.
+We generally sell this tool to professionals and occasionally a very discriminating DIY.
 The cost of the Pro-HST $146.95 and all proceeds are rolled back into MarineHowTo.com to help keep it free.

-Beyond the USA made PRO-HST, CMI has added an entire line of crimp tools we specified, tested and either import or have made here in the USA.
-The latest addition to the CMI family of crimp tooling is our Pro-Modular Tool.
-The Pro-Modular is crimp frame that will have numerous dies available, all focused on marine wiring and the terminals we use.
-Some dies are shipping now & others are still in the prototyping and testing stages.
+Beyond the USA made PRO-HST, CMI has added the Crimp-It line of tools.
+We’ve specified, tested and either import from Taiwan (not mainland China) or have them made here in the USA.
+The latest addition to the CMI family of crimp tooling is our DIY-Modular Tool.
+The DIY-Modular crimp frame has numerous dies available, all focused on marine wiring, and the terminals we use.

-Shop all our crimp tools in the MHT web store
+Shop all our Crimp-It Tools in the MarineHowTo.com web store